Digital-Twin-Interoperability/Automated-Digital-Twin-Generation-Pipeline/README.md

 4. Run the phase 1 training script:
 ```
-./scripts/v1_5/pretrain.sh {your_checkpoint_save_root}
+./scripts/v1_5/phase1_cadcoder.sh {your_stage1_checkpoint_save_dir}
 ```

-The phase1 trained model will be saved to {your_checkpoint_save_root}/phase1_cadcoder.
+The phase1 trained model will be saved to {your_stage1_checkpoint_save_dir}.
 We used 4 H100 GPUs for this phase of training, and it took 4.5 hours.
 During training of the model, you can check that the training loss looks something like what we got (see below) by running the following command:

 ```
-cd {your_checkpoint_save_root}/phase1_cadcoder
+cd {your_stage1_checkpoint_save_dir}
 tensorboard --logdir=runs
 ```